 No, a firewall does not block spam.
 When you install a firewall, you usually configure it to allow your email program to download your email messages.
 Spam, or unwanted email, is downloaded by your email program with your other messages.
 The firewall has no ability to block spam.

-In addition, some software firewalls may significantly slow down your computer or ever cause it to stop working entirely.
+In addition, some software firewalls may significantly slow down your computer or even cause it to stop working entirely.
 A software firewall is a very involved piece of software and it integrates very deeply into the operating system.
-You should probably backup your personal data files before installing one.
+You should probably back up your personal data files before installing one.